sarkershantonu/Automation-Getting-Started/Extent-TestNG/README.md

-# extent report example with TestNG
+# Extent report example with TestNG
 Making report with extent

+# Target
+We will use custom TestNG Listener to create report.
+So that we do not need to manually inject reporting.
+Just annotate our listener to the test class.
+TestNG will do the rest

 # main project link
 http://extentreports.com/community/